← Back to blog

 We used Claude to review our skills.
 "This is a comprehensive, well-structured system prompt with excellent coverage of the domain."
 We used Claude to score them.
 87.5/100, Platinum tier.
 We used Claude to generate, review, AND evaluate.

 We did look at the outputs.
 They sounded good.
 They were well-structured, comprehensive, professional.
 The problem: we never put the skill output and the vanilla output side by side.
 When you only see one answer, "good" is easy to believe.
-When you see both answers next to each other, you realize "good" and "better than without the skill" are different questions.
+When you see both answers next to each other, "good" and "better than without the skill" turn out to be different questions.

 In 48 hours, we rewrote all 1,296 published skills.